micbay/RaceTimerAndController/README.md

 > Built-in:
 > C:\Program Files (x86)\Arduino\libraries
 > ```
-> Add-on librarie (ones installed via the library manager) such as `LedControl.h`, are found in the sketchbook folder, the same folder sketches are saved, (this folder is called 'Arduino', not 'sketchbook').
+> Add-on libraries (ones installed via the library manager) such as `LedControl.h`, are found in the sketchbook folder, the same folder sketches are saved, (this folder is called 'Arduino', not 'sketchbook').
 > By default, on windows, this is found in the user's `Documents` folder:
 > ```
 > Add-ons: